Qurate Retail Inc. (QRTEA) Shares Decline Despite Market Challenges - News Heater

 Many brokerage firms have already submitted their reports for QRTEA stocks, with BofA Securities repeating the rating for QRTEA by listing it as a “Underperform.”
 The predicted price for QRTEA in the upcoming period, according to BofA Securities is $1.20 based on the research report published on November 04, 2022 of the previous year 2022.

-During the last 5 trading sessions, QRTEA rose by +0.66%, which changed the moving average for the period of 200-days by -70.52% in comparison to the 20-day moving average, which settled at $0.7061.
-In addition, Qurate Retail Inc. saw -61.83% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, QRTEA fell by -7.12%, which changed the moving average for the period of 200-days by -73.25% in comparison to the 20-day moving average, which settled at $0.6672.
+In addition, Qurate Retail Inc. saw -64.87% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading